PDXChinese/pdxchinese.github.io/_pages/dragon.md

 Join us in revitalizing Chinatown and celebrating its rich cultural heritage.
 Let’s come together to make this an unforgettable event and establish a new annual tradition!

 >[Signup to](https://docs.google.com/forms/d/e/1FAIpQLSehyOz8wdvgEOCjKjAEeEUsg-mGEAXIJa4DSkYxygMt-bmp8A/viewform?usp=header)
-perform on outdoor stage (36'x32' dance floor)
+- perform on outdoor stage (36'x32' dance floor)
+- crafts activities
-volunteer with dragon activities: Open to High School Students and Adults
+- volunteer with dragon activities

 **Traditional Chinese Tong and Association Open House (1-4pm)**